milonmaze/privacy-terms-observatory-beta/www.verizonmedia.com/transparency/about/put-consumers-first.html.md

 We’ve encrypted many of our most important products and services to make them more secure for our users.
 This includes:

-Encryption of the traffic moving between Verizon Media data centers;
+Encryption of the traffic moving between Yahoo data centers;

-Making browsing over HTTPS the default on Yahoo Mail, Yahoo Homepage, Tumblr, AOL, and many other Verizon Media properties;
+Making browsing over HTTPS the default on Yahoo Mail, Yahoo Homepage, AOL, and many other Yahoo properties;

 Implementing the latest in security best-practices, including supporting TLS 1.2 with 2048-bit RSA keys and strong encryption ciphers as well as Forward Secrecy for many of our global properties;